-In the last glacial period, formation of ice caps lowered the level of water of the ocean (60 to 70 metres).
-At that time extreme cold temperature prevailed.
-Subsequently the ice melted and the temperature rose, which are suitable for the development of reefs.
+In the last glacial period, the formation of ice caps lowered the level of water in the ocean (60 to 70 metres).
+At that time extreme cold temperatures prevailed.
+Subsequently, the ice melted and the temperature rose, which is suitable for the development of reefs.
 Thus Barrier reefs and Atolls are formed.

 Importance of Coral Reefs

 Coral reefs are of great importance.
 Some of the importances are given below:

 - Coral reefs are the most diverse ecosystems on the planet.

 - Coral reefs deliver ecosystem services for tourism, fisheries and shoreline protection.